-The Dual Enrollment program allows adult students to enroll in a literacy program (HSE, ESOL or other academic program) and a career training program at the same time, allowing them to be ready for a new career faster.
-With this innovative program, students prepare to enter the workplace with highly sought-after skills while acquiring the necessary reading, writing and mathematical skills to become workplace-ready.
-Enrollment in the program qualifies students for a reduction in career training tuition costs!
+The Dual Enrollment program allows adult students enrolled in a literacy program (HSE, ESOL or other academic program) and a career training program at the same time to be ready for a new career faster.
+With this innovative program, students prepare to enter the workplace with highly sought-after skills while acquiring the necessary reading, writing and mathematical skills to become workplaceready.
+Enrollment in the program may qualify students for free career training.